Tanyk2004/Hangry/README.md

 # Hangry
-## A shopping list app that labels products based on sustainability and then suggests alternatives.
+<h2>A shopping list app that labels products based on sustainability and then suggests alternatives.</h2>

 ## Idea: